Pamela Ruegg, DVM, MPVM

 Research Technician

 Cara Robison is a research technician II.
-She received her BS degree in Biology from Truman State University and completed her MS in Animal Science from the University of Kentucky with a specialization in equine exercise physiology in 2000.
+She received her BS degree in biology from Truman State University and completed her master's degree in animal science from the University of Kentucky with a specialization in equine exercise physiology in 2000.
 She joined the Department of Animal Science at MSU in 2000 and completed her PhD in 2013 while working as a research technician.
 Cara has assisted with applied research projects work for multiple faculty in different species including horses, poultry, pigs, and dairy cattle.
 She currently provides support in the Antimicrobial Stewardship and Dairy Health Laboratory of Dr. Pamela Ruegg.
 When Cara is not working, she enjoys riding her horse, working with her dairy goats, and spending time with her daughter and husband.

 Outreach Specialist